 Find Joy in the Ordinary

 Maintaining independence doesn’t require anything grand, it can be found in the simplest of tasks.
 If you’re able to, make your favorite snack, fold your laundry, or even help make the grocery list.

 Friendships and relationships are important for any age.
 Take time to continue to nurture these by calling and spending time together.
 Find activities you both enjoy and set a date!
 Whether that is attending a community event or doing a puzzle over coffee, you’ll not only find independence but a strengthened bond.

 A big key to independence is to set your home up in a safe and functional way for you.
 Ask for help when it comes to making adjustments like adding railings and removing any tripping hazards.

 Whether they are big or small, there are plenty of ways to remain independent.
 Did your favorite ways make the list?

-If you are living with knee, hip, shoulder, or other joint pain and have been told that total joint replacement surgery is your only option, AROmotion may be able to help.
-Contact us today to schedule your free consultation with Dr. Dean to see if you are a candidate for our non-surgical treatment that has helped more than 1,800 patients stop their joint pain fast.
+If you are living with chronic knee, hip, or shoulder pain that’s preventing you from enjoying life as you age, you can complete the form below to request your free consultation with Dr. Dean to see if you are a candidate for AROmotion which has helped more than 2,000 patients stop their joint pain fast without surgery.